sarward3/ChatGPT/README.md

 # Food Marketplace Backend

 This repository contains a Node.js backend built with Express and MongoDB.
-Along with authentication and role protected routes, it now covers more advanced features such as coupons, wallet payments and support tickets.
+Along with authentication and role protected routes, it now covers more advanced features such as coupons, wallet payments, scheduled orders and geolocation search.
 While still a demonstration, the code illustrates pieces of an enterprise grade platform.

 ## Setup